List of Terminator: The Sarah Connor Chronicles characters: Jesse Flores

-It is revealed to the audience, but not Derek, that Riley Dawson is working for Jesse, with the objective of getting close to John Connor and getting information.
+It is revealed to the audience, but not Derek, that Riley Dawson is working for Jesse, with the objective of getting close to John and getting information.
 In "Earthlings Welcome Here", Jesse is revealed to have recruited Riley from the future.
-Initially she treats Riley well, but later displays a very callous attitude toward Riley.
+Initially she treats Riley well, but later displays a very callous attitude toward her.
 Eventually, in the episode "Ourselves Alone", Riley turns on Jesse, believing that she is deliberately pushing Riley to provoke Cameron into killing her.
 In the subsequent struggle, Jesse shoots and kills Riley.
-When John Connor finds out that she killed Riley, he confronts Jesse, then lets her go.
-Then Jesse meets Derek in a parking lot, and Derek tells her that John Connor said to let her go.
-But then he adds that he isn't John Connor, and he attempts to shoot her.
-It is not shown if she gets away or is killed, and she does not appear again in the series, making her fate unknown.
+When John finds out that she killed Riley, he confronts Jesse, then lets her go.
+Jesse then meets Derek in a parking lot, and he tells her, "John Connor wanted to let you go.
+I'm not John Connor."
+Derek attempts to shoot Jesse, but it is not shown if she gets away or is killed, and she does not appear again in the series, making her fate unknown.

 In the episodes "Today Is The Day" and "The Last Voyage of the Jimmy Carter", Jesse is seen in the future commanding the submarine USS Jimmy Carter along with a re-programmed T-888 named Queeg.
 In contrast to her obvious disdain for reprogrammed terminators in the present, Jesse seems to get along with Queeg, trusting him with delicate maneuvers of the ship in battle, and later defending him when he alters course for a secret mission to pick up a package in well defended Skynet waters.
 However, the rest of the crew do not trust him, and a mutinous riot breaks out when some of the crew defy orders and open the package, and discover they have brought aboard a T-1001 Terminator, which promptly kills a crew member and escapes.
 Despite this, Queeg insists they ignore it and continue as planned, and when confronted, will not explain why.

 When a paranoid Dietz accuses another crew member of being a Terminator, Jesse breaks up the fight only to find herself the target instead.
-Dietz and several others begin to brutally beat her, until Queeg intervenes, slamming the ringleader Dietz into a wall, killing him.
+Dietz and several others begin to brutally beat her, until Queeg intervenes, slamming the ringleader Dietz into a wall and killing him.
 Shocked, she confronts Queeg and orders him to surrender his chip.
 When Queeg does not comply, Jesse blasts his chip with her plasma rifle.
 She then smashes the control console and orders the crew to abandon ship.
-On her way to the escape pod, she encounters T-1001 who gives her a message: "Tell John Connor that the answer is no." Jesse is then questioned by Cameron in Serrano Point and -after some protest first about Cameron's proximity to John Connor- she passes the message on.
-Upon seeing Cameron slightly distraught, she demands to know what was the question, learning that it was "Will you join us?" supposedly John Connor's attempt to recruit T-1001.
+On her way to the escape pod, she encounters the T-1001, who gives her a message: "Tell John Connor that the answer is no." Jesse is then questioned by Cameron in Serrano Point and – after some protest about Cameron's proximity to John – she passes the message on.
+Upon seeing Cameron slightly distraught, she demands to know what the question was, learning that it was "Will you join us?" supposedly John Connor's attempt to recruit T-1001.